We have a true passion for music.

 Director / Treasurer

-James is the Head of Finance Business Partnering at Griffith University in Brisbane.
-He has more than 10 years experience in business partnering, financial management, business analysis and taxation administration across the Higher Education, Government and Private sectors.
+James is the Director of Business Services at Marist College Ashgrove in Brisbane.
+He has more than 20 years experience in senior leadership, financial management, business analysis and capital planning across the Education, Government and Private sectors.
 James holds degrees in Business Management and Commerce from the University of Queensland and is a Certified Practising Accountant (CPA).
-In addition to his financial career, James also has a strong background in choral music.
-He was a boy chorister and lay clerk at John's Cathedral Brisbane under the directorship of Dr Robert Boughen, and a member of the St. Stephen's Cathedral Schola under the directorship of Dr Ralph Morton.
+In addition to his business career, James also has a strong background in choral music.
+He was a boy chorister and lay clerk at John's Cathedral in Brisbane under the directorship of Dr Robert Boughen OBE, and a member of the St. Stephen's Cathedral Schola under the directorship of Dr Ralph Morton.
 He is a proud former member of NYCA, having participated in five fantastic seasons across Australia.
-During a three-year stint in the UK, James had the pleasure of singing in the choirs of St George's Chapel Windsor Castle, Truro Cathedral and Winchester Cathedral, realising a long-held dream of experiencing the great English choral tradition.
+During a three-year stint in the UK, James had the pleasure of singing in the choirs of Winchester Cathedral, Truro Cathedral and St George's Chapel Windsor Castle, realising a long-held dream of experiencing the great English choral tradition.
+More recently he has sung as a principal artist with the Song Company in Sydney and is a current member of the Brisbane based vocal ensemble, One Equal Music.

 Warren Trevelyan-Jones (appointed 2019)